DLClus/DLClus/README.md

 [(Back to top)](#table-of-contents)

-This algorithm was developed as part of a bachelor's thesis investigating the use of clustering in the topical segmentation of data lakes.
+This algorithm was developed as part of a thesis investigating the use of clustering in the topical segmentation of data lakes.

 # Technologies